The Vermont Statutes Online

 (4) the person shall notify the Diversion Program if the person’s address changes.

-(c) Summons and complaint.
+(e) Summons and complaint.
 When a person is issued a notice of violation under this section, the law enforcement officer shall complete a summons and complaint for the offense and send it to the Diversion Program in the county where the offense occurred.
 The summons and complaint shall not be filed with the Judicial Bureau at that time.

-(d) Registration in Youth Substance Abuse Safety Program.
+(f) Registration in Youth Substance Abuse Safety Program.
 Within 15 days after receiving a notice of violation, the person shall contact the Diversion Program in the county where the offense occurred and register for the Youth Substance Abuse Safety Program.
 If the person fails to do so, the Diversion Program shall file the summons and complaint with the Judicial Bureau for adjudication under 4 V.S.A. chapter 29.
-The Diversion Program shall provide a copy of the summons and complaint to the law enforcement officer who issued the notice of violation and shall provide two copies to the person charged with the violation.
+The Diversion Program shall provide a copy of the summons and complaint to the law enforcement officer who issued the notice of violation and shall provide two copies to the person subject to the violation.

-(e) Notice to report to Diversion.
+(g) Notice to report to Diversion.
 Upon receipt from a law enforcement officer of a summons and complaint completed under this section, the Diversion Program shall send the person a notice to report to the Diversion Program.
 The notice to report shall provide that:

 (1) The person is required to complete all conditions related to the offense imposed by the Diversion Program, including substance abuse screening and, if deemed appropriate following the screening, substance abuse assessment or substance abuse counseling, or both.